 Do I have to wait 12 months to sort out our property and child matters?

 No, in fact we would recommend that you seek legal advice and commence the process of settling property and children’s matters right away.

 What steps should I take if I intend to separate?

 Whilst it is not always possible, it is highly recommended that a party seeks legal advice before separation.

-Often, many of the legal pitfalls of separation can be avoided if a party is armed with the necessary knowledge and has in place a plan for moving forward.
-Once this advice is obtained it is important to communicate to the other party that separation has occurred so that there can be no dispute as to the date of separation.
+Often, many of the legal pitfalls of separation can be avoided if a party is armed with the necessary knowledge.
+Also, when a party has a plan in place for moving forward.
+Once this advice is obtained it is important to communicate to the other party that separation has occurred.
+So that there can be no dispute as to the date of separation.
 This step is particularly important should a party choose to remain living under the one roof.

 We are here to act in your best interest and to help you achieve the best outcome possible.
 Our initial consultation is fixed price.
-To make an appointment to discuss your personal circumstances, please telephone us on (07) 3221 4300, email us at email@example.com or enquire below.
+To make an appointment to discuss your personal circumstances, please phone us on (07) 3221 4300.
+You can also email us at email@example.com or enquire using the contact form, below.